dojot/device-manager/README.md

 }
 ```

-The attribute actually used by the device would be `target_temperature` so that it can correctly
+The attribute actually used by the device would be `target_temperature` so that it can, for example,
-adjust the temperature.
-It’s up to the receiver of this message (an IoT agent, for instance) to
+correctly adjust the temperature.
+It’s up to the receiver of this message (an IoT agent, for
-properly send the configuration to the device.
+instance) to properly send the configuration to the device.

 ### **Event: `create`**